cointop-sh/cointop/README.md

     LANG=en_US.utf8 TERM=xterm-256color cointop
     ```

-    If you're on Windows WSL, please see the [wiki](https://github.com/miguelmota/cointop/wiki/Windows-Command-Prompt-and-WSL-Font-Support) for font support instructions.
+    If you're on Windows (PowerShell, Command Prompt, or WSL), please see the [wiki](https://github.com/miguelmota/cointop/wiki/Windows-Command-Prompt-and-WSL-Font-Support) for font support instructions.

 - Q: How do I install Go on Ubuntu?